 Hello fellow tutors and students!
 This is my first blog post, but I do feel that it is an appropriate one.
 If you are the type of person that loves to get involved in every single thing, but still love to get good grades, don't fret.
 I'm one of those people, too, and even though it can get mind-boggingly stressful sometimes, it all pays off in the end.
 I'm here to give you a few tips on how to make it without dropping any activities.
 1. Schedule Your Day I cannot stress this one enough.
 The night before, schedule out time blocks for everything.
 Even if it's not specific (algebra here, philosophy here), make a slot for homework time.
 For example, on Monday, I have class from 9:30 to 12:20, then I eat lunch until 1, then go to my Student Government office hour.
 From 2:30 until 6:00, I have homework.
 At 6, I go to dinner.
 From 7 to 9 I either have free time to go to my club meetings or work on more school work.
-9:00 is musical, and 11:30 until I go to bed... read more
+9:00 is musical, and... read more

 What's happening in the world of private tutoring?